gogo1701/CanvasPlayground/README.md

 ## LoadImg(nameOfImage)

 Put your own custom image in the image folder and use it!
 (WARNING!
 BE SURE FOR IT TO NOT BE WITH THE SAME NAME AS AN EXISTING ONE!)

+## areColliding(Ax, Ay, Awidth, Aheight, Bx, By, Bwidth, Bheight)

+Function to check if two rectangles are colliding.

+## randomInteger(upTo)

+Makes generating random integers easier and more simpler.